-- a personal choice, to avoid a patriarchal society she would have no voice, or
+- a personal choice, to avoid a patriarchal society where she had no voice, or

 - due to psychological breakdown, or

 - because of her domineering father.

-Either way, she did not leave her home unless it was absolutely necessary.
+She did not leave her home unless it was absolutely necessary-

-• in her late thirties, she began to talk to visitors from the other side of a door rather than speaking to them face to face
+• she began to talk to visitors from behind the other side of a door rather than speaking to them face to face.